egovernment/egovernment.github.io/_how-to/part-a/145-remove-a-requirement-from-a-registration.markdown

 ---
 layout: recipe
-permalink: /how-to/add-a-tooltip-in-front-of-a-document-in-the-guide/
+permalink: /how-to/remove-a-requirement-from-a-registration/
-title: 'Add a tooltip to a requirement in the guide'
+title: 'Remove a need for a requirement in chosen registration'
 category: '1.
 Part A'
 sub-category: 'Requirements'
-rate: '1'
+rate: '4'
-number: '142'
+number: '145'
-introduction-text: ''
+introduction-text: 'A requirement is a document that needs to be uploaded with the registrations file.
+Here we will see how to remove a document that is not required anymore for a certain registration.'
-introduction-img: ''
+introduction-img: '144.png'
-prevUrl: /how-to/change-the-name-of-a-requirement/
+prevUrl: /how-to/add-a-legend-to-the-requirement-in-the-doc-page/
-nextUrl: /how-to/add-a-legend-to-the-requirement-in-the-doc-page/
+nextUrl: /how-to/add-a-requirement-to-a-registration/
 done: ''
 ---